awslabs/fhir-works-on-aws-authz-smart/README.md

 ### Scopes

-This resource server supports [SMART's clinical scopes](http://www.hl7.org/fhir/smart-app-launch/scopes-and-launch-context/#clinical-scope-syntax).
+This resource server supports [SMART' v1.0.0 clinical scopes](http://www.hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/#scopes-for-requesting-clinical-data).
 There are some assumptions made on the authorization and resource server relationship:

 - For `patient` scopes, there must be a `launch_response_patient` claim in the access token.
 - For `user` scopes, there must be a `fhirUser` claim in the access token.